rafaeldalpra/coding_exercises/README.md

 ### To run the tests with Ruby:

-`cd romanize && ruby tests.rb`
+`cd humanize && ruby tests.rb`

-> Both options will output the test results from the `test.rb`file.
+> Both options will output the test results from the `test.rb` file.

 ## Javascript print_me()